-- Print and laminate the Ice Cream Math Mat Printables (at the end of the post)
+- Ice Cream Math Mat Printables (at the end of the post)

-For this activity, I like to laminate my math mats for use year after year.
-It also makes this activity more effective when the children can use dry erase markers to write in the math equations.
+I like to laminate my math mats for use year after year.
+It also makes this activity more fun and engaging when children can use dry erase markers to write in the math equations.

-If you don’t have access to a laminator, then you might try slipping the printables inside of a sheet protector or dry erase pocket.
+If you don’t have access to a laminator, then you might try slipping the printables inside of a sheet protector or dry erase pocket sleeve.
 I’ve used them this way as well!

-They will then write the 2 numbers in the equation at the bottom of their addition math mat by writing one number in the first box and the other number rolled in the second box.
+They will then write the 2 numbers in the blank boxes at the bottom of their addition math mat.

-Students will then use their yummy ice cream toppings to build their addition equation by placing the correct amount of toppings in the first half of the ice cream cone, and again in the second half of their ice cream cone.
+Next, they can use their yummy ice cream toppings to build their addition equation.
+Simply place the correct amount of toppings in the first half of the ice cream cone, and again in the second half.

-Tip: children can check their work by counting the dots on the dice and counting the number of toppings in the ice cream dessert.
+Teacher Tip: Children can check their work by counting the dots on the dice and counting the number of toppings in the ice cream dessert.

-Students will start by rolling one die to find their starting point.
+Students will start by rolling two dice to find their equation.

-Students then will place that many number of ice cream toppings in the center of the ice cream treat.
+Students then will determine which is the largest number that they rolled.
+They will place that many number of ice cream toppings in the center of the ice cream treat.

-They will also write the number rolled on the die in the first box of the equation.
+They will also write the largest number rolled in the first blank box of the equation.

-The smallest number rolled is how many ice cream toppings that will be subtracted from the center of the ice cream cone.
-Children will write this number in the 2nd box of the math equation.
+The smallest number rolled is how many ice cream toppings will be subtracted from the center of the ice cream cone.

 Once the ice cream cone toppings have been removed from the center of the ice cream dessert, students will write how many are left in the 3rd box of the equation to get their answer!

-Ready to work on addition and subtraction?
-Grab your copy of the ice cream addition and subtraction math mats by clicking the yellow button below.
+Ready for some addition and subtraction practice?
+Grab your free copy of the ice cream addition and subtraction math mats by clicking the large, yellow download button below!